Mar-vazquez/Sparse-Partially-Linear-NAM/README.md

 # Final_master_thesis

+We are going to present all the functions that we used to obtain the final results in this Master Thesis.
+In each folder we have the necessary scripts to be able to reproduce the results shown in the Master Thesis document.
+We can see that some of the files have been uploaded in more than one directory but just to make sure that in that specific directory we have everything that we need to obtain the results correspondent to that section.

 ## Simulations

 In this directory we are going to show all the code needed to replicate the simulations done with the regression and the survival data.